Last updated on June 6th, 2022

 There are four neighbourhoods, or barrios, including Santa Lucia, Santa Ana, Santiago and Merjorada, each with its own plaza, church and market.
 My favorite so far is Santa Lucia, with its restaurants, live events and quaint shops.
 There are free events almost every day – concerts, orchestras and dances.
 (Yucatan Today has a full list).
 If you want to start learning about Merida, I recommend the Merida Mexico Expat Community on Facebook, Life in Merida by Amy Jones and Yucatan Today.

 When I’m not working or in class, I visit UNESCO archaeological sites like Chichen Itza, swim in as many cenotes as I can find and journey to small Pueblos Mágicos (magic towns) like Valladolid and Izamal.
-I have plans to visit Ria Celestun Biosphere Reserve, home to one of the largest pink flamingo populations in the world.
-For most of these trips, I’m using a private guide that I have confirmed is vaccinated, another precaution to avoid being in confined spaces (like a crowded tour bus).
+I enjoyed Ria Celestun Biosphere Reserve, home to one of the largest pink flamingo populations in the world.
+For most of these trips, I used a private guide that I have confirmed is vaccinated, another precaution to avoid being in confined spaces (like a crowded tour bus).

 Things to see in Merida